decoupled/redwood-megarepo/README.md

 - It will be merged into the Redwood.js codebase once we stabilize the code.
 For now, it is undergoing massive changes on a daily basis

-## I want to build and run the Redwood VSCode extension...
+## Contributing

-Ok, but keep in mind this is highly experimental and might not work:
+Note: this repo is built using lambdragon, which is highly experimental and unstable at this time.

 1. Clone this repo
 2. yarn install